 As the telemedicine market continues to grow and evolve, reliable access to broadband connections will become increasingly important for both individual users and health care providers.
 As the technology becomes more popular, it will likely become a driving force for improvements in the nation’s broadband infrastructure.
-At the same time, enhanced Internet connections will make it easier for advancements to be made to telehealth systems.
+At the same time, enhanced IT solutions in healthcare will make it easier for advancements to be made to telehealth systems.

 Tech’s heavy hitters are getting into the game

 Perhaps the biggest news about telehealth – and proof that it’s becoming a really big deal – to occur this week is the announcement by IBM that they are launching a telehealth initiative known as Watson Health.
 Watson will be a new business unit for the tech giant and will focus on aggregating and analyzing health information to create individualized treatment plans, as well as helping doctors and patients connect through Web portals and applications.

 Keep checking back all week for more news from the 2015 HIMSS conference!